The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Introduction

-The most similar work to our own is recent work on adaptive pacing for the online second-price knapsack problem, for budget constrained advertisers. \cite{balseiro2017learning} describe an adaptive pacing algorithm, when the valuation distributions for different bidders are unknown and independent.
-The algorithm tries to learn a single dual parameter, which is an approach we follow for part of our work as well, in order to keep the expenditure path stable over time.
-The adaptive pacing algorithm is shown to offer asymptotic optimality for both the stable and arbitrary settings, and converges to an equilibrium in dynamic strategies.
-Existence of a “sub-optimality” constant competitive ratio, versus the offline oracle, is also shown.
-Unlike our results in Section \ref{sec:onlineselection}, though, this competitive ratio is unknown.

-We finally provide an overview of the RTB literature which often make very stylized and stringent assumptions to provide tractability.
+Much of the RTB literature makes very stylized and stringent assumptions to provide tractability.
 These may be assumptions on the distribution of the arrivals or assuming that the probability of winning an auction is a direct function of the amount bid.
-Keyword auctions have been studied while others deal with more empirical and data driven questions \citep[see][]{ edelman2007strategic, zhou2007vindictive, chen2011real,lee2012estimating,lee2013real,zhang2014real,yuan2013real, ren2018bidding}.
+Keyword auctions have been studied while others deal with more empirical and data driven questions \citep[see][]{ edelman2007strategic, zhou2007vindictive, chen2011real, lee2012estimating, lee2013real, zhang2014real, yuan2013real, ren2018bidding}.
 There is also relevant work in the stochastic setting, by \citet{jiang2014bidding}, which uses mean-field approximation to model competitors' behaviors and creates an algorithm that converges to an optimal solution in expectation.

-We do not review the broader ad allocation and planning problems which can be combined to our work on bidding strategies.
+The most similar work to our own is recent work on adaptive pacing for the online second-price knapsack problem under budget constraints, when the valuation distributions for different bidders are unknown and independent \cite{balseiro2017learning}.
+Their algorithm tries to learn the dual parameter in order to keep the expenditure path stable over time, which is an approach we leverage as well.
+The adaptive pacing algorithm is shown to offer asymptotic optimality for both the stable and arbitrary settings, and converges to an equilibrium in dynamic strategies.
+Existence of an \textit{asymptotically optimal} constant competitive ratio, versus the offline oracle, is also shown.
+Unlike our results in Section \ref{sec:onlineselection}, though, a competitive ratio is not explicitly given the finite setting.